 The ongoing coronavirus pandemic is introducing a new generation of consumers to online shopping.
 Worldwide lockdowns have forced retailers to temporarily close down their doors.
 In response, consumers have increasingly turned to online shopping to fulfill basic needs.
 Retailers able to shift operations online, have been able to reap the benefits from the increase in the demand for webshops.
 Quick thinking and adaptability has allowed many businesses to weather the storm better than anticipated.

-During the peak times in the pandemic, many businesses managed to stay profitable by adapting to the rapidly changing market conditions.The crisis encouraged online store managers to optimize their website, streamline logistics, offer additional payment methods, improve customer service, and boost their online presence.
+During the peak times in the pandemic, many businesses managed to stay profitable by adapting to the rapidly changing market conditions.The crisis encouraged webshop managers to optimize their website, streamline logistics, offer additional payment methods, improve customer service, and boost their online presence.

 Increase in online sales

 Store closures have forced many new customer segments to embrace ecommerce.
 In the Netherlands, only 7% of online shoppers are above the age of 45.
 For many people in this age group, technology presents a barrier to entry for online shopping.
 Research shows the older segment of consumers finds online shopping difficult.
 Older consumers are generally less technologically oriented and less likely to experiment.
 They are fearful of providing personal information online (i.e. credit cards numbers) and falling victim of fraud.
 Unfortunately, older adults are at higher risk from COVID-19 forcing them to adopt online shopping as a safer alternative during the pandemic.

 As the Netherlands begins to slowly ease restrictions, consumers will surely return to stores when they reopen.
 On the bright side, a significant part of the population has now been forced to learn how to shop online.
 The convenience will likely persuade some of them to continue online shopping in the future.
 Although online sales are due to decline when stores reopen, they are unlikely to return to pre-coronavirus levels.